fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/v1.0/New-AzureRmWebAppSSLBinding.md

 ```

 Example 2 also binds the certificate E3A38EBA60CAA1C162785A2E1C44A15AD450199C3 to the Web App named ContosoWebApp.
-In this case, however, the certificate has not yet been uploaded to azure_2.
+In this case, however, the certificate has not yet been uploaded to Azure.
 Because of that, the *CertificateFilePath* parameter is used to specify the local copy of the certificate .PFX file.
-This certificate will be uploaded to azure_2 and then the new SSL bindings will be created.
+This certificate will be uploaded to Azure and then the new SSL bindings will be created.

 ## PARAMETERS